MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-availability-overview.md

 2. Open the card of an item that you want to view availability for.
 3. Choose the **Item Availability by** action, and then choose the **Location** action.

-    The **Item Availability by Location** page shows how the stock quantity of the item will develop in the future, shown for each location where it is stored.
+    The **Item Availability by Location** page shows how the inventory quantity of the item will develop in the future, shown for each location where it is stored.
 4. Choose the value in the **Qty. on Hand** field to view the item ledger entries that make up the value.
 5. Choose the value in the **Projected Available Balance** field to view the item ledger entries or open documents that make up the value.